RedHatQE/carbon/docs/developers/architecture.rst

 The diagram above shows the carbon object with resources defined.
 Each of those resources then have a list of tasks associated to it.
-This means that when carbon runs a scenario, for each task to be processed.
-It will run the given resources associated to that given task.
+This means that when carbon runs a scenario, for each task to be processed it will run the given resources associated to that given task.

+e.g. The scenario resource has validate task.
+This means that when carbon runs the validate task it will process the scenario resource.

-i.e. The host resource has a validate, provision and clean up task.
-This means that when carbon runs the validate task it will process that host resource.
+e.g. The asset resource has a validate, provision and clean up task.
+This means that when carbon runs the validate task it will process that asset resource.
-When it goes to the provision task, it will process that host resource and the same for clean up task.
+When it goes to the provision task, it will process that asset resource and the same for clean up task.

-i.e. The action resource has a validate and orchestrate task.
+e.g. The action resource has a validate and orchestrate task.
 This means that when carbon runs the validate task it will process that action resource.
 When it goes to the orchestrate task, it will process that action resource.